 Reports supplied by the Split-Dalmatia Institute of Public Health reveal that the surface areas sprayed with pesticides in the 2017 and 2018 'fogging' actions on Hvar often amounted to more than 2 litres per hectare, whereas the 2018 Amended National Programme states the amount should be between 0.5 and 1litre per hectare (NN 62/2018, Heading VII, 1.4.8.2.).

 All the insecticides used for larvicide and adulticide actions are harmful.
 Some of the poisons used are known to pose the risk of cancers in humans, especially Permethrin, which has been used for aerial spraying as well as from road vehicles.
 For instance, Neopitroid Premium, a toxic cocktail of Permethrin, d-Allethrin and Piperonyl Butoxide mixed in diesel, was used in 2014 for aerial insecticide spraying over three localities in the Vukovar-Srijem County.
 In the 2018 Amended National Programme the use of fuel as a mixer was banned, with only mineral oil or 'some other ecologically acceptable' alternative being allowed (NN 62/2018, Heading VII 1.4.8.2.).
 D-Allethrin was listed as not approved by the ECHA in 2023.
 Neopitroid Premium is not on the list of ECHA approved biocidal products, although, with Prallethrin as one of its active ingredients, Neopitroid Premium Plus is on the August 2022 list compiled by the Croatian Ministry of Health ( Registar biocidnih pripravaka ).
-Prallethrin was still under review for approval by the ECHA in July 2023.
+Prallethrin was still under review for approval by the ECHA in July 2024 and there were no approved products containing the substance.
 The Technical Safety Document issued by the company Genera for Neopitroid Premium (30.05.2020) states that it "can be fatal if ingested or inhaled" (in Croatian).
 Yet Neopitroid Premium was used in 2019 around Osijek and surrounding areas, including Đakovo (articles in Croatian) from aeroplanes and road vehicles, and for fogging around Grad Glina in 2021.

 In July 2023, Neopitroid Premium Plus was sprayed around the Municipality of Jelsa, without any prior warning at all, as part of the 'mosquito suppression programme'.
 Several bystanders close to the streets around midnight were sprayed directly in their faces.
 All had immediate breathing difficulties.
 One, a severe asthmatic, reached his home with difficulty and spent the rest of the week on inhalations and medicines.
 Neopitroid Premium Plus consists of Permethrin, Prallethrin and Piperonyl Butoxide.
 Permethrin is considered not only a possible carcinogen but also an endocrine disruptor; Prallethrin is extremely harmful when swallowed or inhaled, and can be fatal.